Source code for clldutils.inifile

 import configparser

-[docs] def set(self, section, option, value=None): """ Enhances `ConfigParser.set` by - ignoring `None` values - creating missing sections - accepting `list` instances as value """ if value is None: return if not self.has_section(section): self.add_section(section) if isinstance(value, (list, tuple)): value = self.format_list(value) elif not isinstance(value, str): value = '%s' % value super(INI, self).set(section, option, value)
+[docs] def set(self, section: str, option: str, value: Union[None, list, tuple, Any] = None): """ Enhances `ConfigParser.set` by - ignoring `None` values - creating missing sections - accepting `list` instances as value """ if value is None: return if not self.has_section(section): self.add_section(section) if isinstance(value, (list, tuple)): value = self.format_list(value) elif not isinstance(value, str): value = f'{value}' super().set(section, option, value)

-def getlist(self, section, option) -> list: return self.get(section, option, fallback='').strip().splitlines()
+[docs] def getlist(self, section: str, option: str) -> list: """Get section content as list.""" return self.get(section, option, fallback='').strip().splitlines()

-[docs] def gettext(self, section, option, whitespace_preserving_prefix='.'): """ While configparser supports multiline values, it does this at the expense of stripping leading whitespace for each line in such a value.
+[docs] def gettext(self, section, option, whitespace_preserving_prefix=DOT) -> str: """ While configparser supports multiline values, it does this at the expense of stripping leading whitespace for each line in such a value.
 Sometimes we want to preserve such whitespace, e.g. to be able to put markdown with nested lists into INI files.
 We support this be introducing a special prefix, which is prepended to lines starting with whitespace in :meth:`INI.settext` and stripped in :meth:`INI.gettext` . """ lines = [] for line in self.get(section, option, fallback='').splitlines(): if re.match(re.escape(whitespace_preserving_prefix) + r'\s+', line): line = line[len(whitespace_preserving_prefix):] lines.append(line) return '\n'.join(lines)

-def settext(self, section, option, value, whitespace_preserving_prefix='.'): lines = [] for line in value.splitlines(): if re.match(r'\s+', line): line = whitespace_preserving_prefix + line lines.append(line) self.set(section, option, '\n'.join(lines))
+[docs] def settext(self, section: str, option: str, value: str, whitespace_preserving_prefix=DOT): """ Set a text option, preserving newlines. """ lines = [] for line in value.splitlines(): if re.match(r'\s+', line): # The line starts with whitespace, so we have to add a non-whitespace char to # preserve it. line = whitespace_preserving_prefix + line lines.append(line) self.set(section, option, '\n'.join(lines))

-[docs] def write(self, fname, **kw): """ Write an INI file. """ pathlib.Path(fname).write_text(self.write_string(**kw), encoding='utf-8')
+[docs] def write(self, fname, **kw): # pylint: disable=arguments-differ """ Write an INI file. """ pathlib.Path(fname).write_text(self.write_string(**kw), encoding='utf-8')